Day Two - Tuesday 30 June 2026

 Session 5: Trust, safety, and the future - shaping AI policy that actually works

-How do we build AI policy that balances innovation with protection?
-In this session, Lord Holmes explores the critical challenge of creating trustworthy AI frameworks that serve society.
-A panel debate will follow, examining the policies and governance structures needed for safe, effective AI deployment in healthcare and beyond.
+How do we develop AI policy that balances innovation with protection?
+In this session, we explore the critical challenge of creating trustworthy AI frameworks that serve society.
+The discussion will touch on policies and governance structures needed for safe, effective AI deployment in healthcare and beyond.
+From legislative priorities to practical implementation, discover how policymakers, regulators, and clinicians are collaborating to shape AI's future.
+Join the conversation on building public trust while enabling transformational technology to flourish responsibly.

 11:45 — 11:50